miguelramosfdz/react-boilerplate/README.md

 ## Quick start (*changed)

-1. *Clone this repo using `git clone --depth=1 https://github.com/ipselon/react-boilerplate.git`
+1. *Clone this repo using `git clone --depth=1 https://github.com/ipselon/react-boilerplate.git` OR download and unpack ZIP.
-1. Run `npm run setup` to install dependencies and clean the git repo.<br />
+1. Change directory using `cd react-boilerplate`
-   *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*
+1. Run `npm run setup` to install dependencies and clean the git repo. *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*
 1. Run `npm run clean` to delete the example app.

-#### Running Structor
+#### *Running Structor

 1. Run `nmp run structor`

-> Open Structor's workspace at `http://localhost:2222/structor`.
+1. Open in the browser Structor's workspace: `http://localhost:2222/structor`.

 Now you're ready to rumble!